There are some big ones on the way

 My Master Builder

-Ewan McGregor is returning to the theatre for the first time in 17 years to star in My Master Builder, a play by Lila Raicek that takes inspiration from the classic Ibsen play.
+Ewan McGregor has returned to the theatre for the first time in 17 years to star in My Master Builder, a play by Lila Raicek that takes inspiration from the classic Ibsen play.
 Michael Grandage is directing the production, with McGregor starring as architect Henry Solness, whose imminent 4th July party in the Hamptons, thrown by his wife Elena (played by Kate Fleetwood), gets interrupted by the arrival of Mathilde (played by Elizabeth Debicki), a former student of his with whom he shared an intimate connection.

-Thurs 17th April – Sat 12th July 2025
+Until Sat 12th July 2025

 Wyndham’s Theatre, Charing Cross Rd, London WC2H 0DA